 From time to time, we make modifications and enhancements to our global compensation plan to help motivate distributors.
-In 2008 and 2009, we successfully launched modifications to our compensation plan worldwide designed to improve commission payments early in the distributor lifecycle.
+In 2008 and 2009, we implemented modifications to our compensation plan to improve commission payments early in the distributor lifecycle.
+The results from these modifications have been positive.
+We continue to evaluate further changes to our compensation plan to help increase distributor productivity and earnings potential.
 In addition, we evaluate a limited number of distributor requests on a monthly basis for exceptions to the terms and conditions of the global compensation plan, including volume requirements.
 While our general policy is to discourage exceptions, we believe that the flexibility to grant exceptions is critical in retaining distributor loyalty and dedication and we make exceptions in limited cases as necessary.